gaois/documental/docs/software/documental/developers.en.md

 }
 ```

 There is no restriction on the extent to which objects can be nested within the translation file.
-We call a localised string in the UI using dot notation such as `$_('navigation.openData')` where `navigation.openData` return `Open Data` for an English-language locale or `Sonraí Oscailte` for an Irish-language locale, etc.
+We call a localised string in the UI using dot notation such as `$_('navigation.openData')` where `navigation.openData` returns `Open Data` for an English-language locale or `Sonraí Oscailte` for an Irish-language locale, etc.

-Of course, for larger blocks of text we can put localised content in separate (Markdown) files, as is the case with the main documentation content of the website which stored in the top-level `docs` folder.
+Of course, for larger blocks of text we can put localised content in separate (Markdown) files, as is the case with the main documentation content of the website which is stored in the top-level `docs` folder.

 ## Adding a new resource

-While editorial team members can [create and edit documents](../editors) within a particular resource, developer input is usually required to add a new resource or change how a resource is displayed in the navigation or on the homepage.
+While editorial team members can [create and edit documents](../editors) within a particular resource, developer input is usually required to add a new resource, or to change how a resource is displayed in the navigation or on the homepage.
 The instructions below describe how to accomplish this.

 ### `docs` folder

-Each documentation resource requires a correspoding folder within the top-level `docs` directory.
+Each documentation resource requires a corresponding folder within the top-level `docs` directory.
 If you were creating an Open Data resource for a new API, for example, you might create a new folder at `docs/data/mynewapi`.
 If the API was versioned you might add a further subfolder at `docs/data/mynewapi/v1.0`.
 See the repository for existing examples.
 Note that this task could be carried out by a content editor provided they have a good understanding of the directory structure.

 ### Navigation